regolith-linux/regolith-i3-config/README.md

 This repo is for Regolith-specific configuration for i3wm and variants.

+NOTE: this project has been replaced by regolih-wm-config and is deprecated as of Regolith 3.0.

 ## Partials

 The following contains a list of all i3 configuration packages provided by files in the `partials/` directory: